1991—2017, Emmanuel Church, Leamington Spa

 Director of Pastors' Academy

 Systematic Theology, Church History, Contemporary Studies

 As well as lecturing on the London Seminary course, Garry oversees the different activities of the Pastors' Academy.
-He is Visiting Professor of Historical Theology at Westminster Theological Seminary (Philadelphia) and teaches on their London programme at the Pastors' Academy.
+He is Visiting Professor of Historical Theology at Westminster Theological Seminary (Philadelphia) and Adjunct Professor of Historical Theology at Puritan Reformed Theological Seminary (Michigan), teaching on the ThM and PhD programmes at the Pastors' Academy.
 His long-term project is to publish a biblical, historical, and systematic study of the doctrine of penal substitutionary atonement.
 He also writes more popular works, including a volume offering encouragement and challenge to Christians today from the lives of figures in church history.

 Grace Baptist Church, Lancaster